 2. Nina Simone

 Although the nickname “The High Priestess of Soul,” Nina Simone wasn’t tied down by any musical genres.
-Instead, she sung everything with conviction and used her musical platform to speak out and take a stand.
+Instead, she sang everything with conviction and used her musical platform to speak out and take a stand.

 I think Bob Dylan sums her up perfectly.
 “She was an overwhelming artist, piano player, and singer.
 Very outspoken and dynamite to see perform… the kind of artist that I loved and admired.”

 1. Aretha Franklin

 Sitting at the top of our list of the greatest female singers of the ’60s, Aretha Franklin was the real “Queen of Soul.”
 By the late 1960s, Franklin became an unstoppable force in the charts as well as a figure of black empowerment throughout the Civil Rights Movement.
 In 1987, she became the first-ever female artist to be inducted into the Rock and Roll Hall of Fame.